KangKeiness/261RCOSE46101/README.md

 ## Citation and course note

 This is the artifact bundle for the COSE461 final project submission, Team 8, Korea University, 2026.
-Paper PDF and TeX inserted under `paper/` by the author.
+Paper PDF is included under `paper/` by the author.